 - 1. Admission to the college - 2.
-Meet all TSI requirements for the college

-- 3. Take and pass with a minimum grade of "C" all prerequisite courses required for the desired track - 4.
-Submit transcript(s) and a Transcript Evaluation Form to admissions department for prerequisite and nursing courses that are being transferred from another institution (nursing courses are only valid for transfer if completed within the previous three years and within the assigned major. - 5.
+Meet all TSI requirements for the college - 3.
+Take and pass with a minimum grade of "C" all prerequisite courses required for the desired track - 4.
+Submit transcript(s) and a Transcript Evaluation Form to admissions department for prerequisite and nursing courses that are being transferred from another institution (nursing courses will only transfer to COM if completed within the previous 3 years). - 5.
 No more than one failed nursing course on the transcript - 6.
 Letter of good standing from the dean/director of the former nursing program - 7.
-Cumulative nursing GPA of at least 2.80 - 8.
+Cumulative nursing GPA of at least 2.0 - 8.
 Current nursing academic plan in Student Planning - 9.
 Successful demonstration of competency in previous nursing coursework as required by the Admission/Progression Committee - 10.
 Approval of the Admission/Progression Committee - 11.
 Space available in desired course(s) - 12.
 The admission letter for transfer is contingent upon available resources, and documentation of clinical readiness. - 13.
 The admission letter for transfer is valid for the specified semester.